Sentry Tournament Of Champions Golf Betting Tips - Golf Monthly

 Christmas is behind us and just like that, the PGA Tour is back into the swing of things with the Tournament of Champions in Hawaii.

-There’s no GM Tipster this week, who is down under in sunny Sydney, so I shall be stepping in.
+There’s no GM Tipster this week, instead I will be stepping in.

 The Tournament of Champions does what it says on the tin, with the field made up of only players who won on Tour last season.

-This year there are 34 players in the field with only Justin Rose, Henrik Stenson and Sergio Garcia not playing from the 37 players available.
+This year there are 34 players in the field with only Tiger Woods, Phil Mickelson and Justin Rose not making the trip over to Maui in Hawaii.

-Six of the world’s top seven are in the field so it’s going to be hard to pick them this week.
+Eight of the world’s top 10 are competing this week so given the strength of the field it is difficult to select a winner.

-Jordan Spieth, who has a win and two top-3s in three tournament appearances, is favourite at 21/4 whilst defending champion Justin Thomas is second-favourite at 13/2.
+As you would expect, Dustin Johnson is the favourite at 6/1 thanks to his dominance of the field last year.
+Jon Rahm follows at 8/1 and then the American duo of Justin Thomas and Brooks Koepka are up next at 8.75/1 and 10/1 respectively.

 Continues below

-And whilst form is crucial in the betting game, most of these players have had a number of weeks off to hone their games for the 2018 season so will be starting afresh.
+Whilst form is crucial in the betting game, most of these players have had a number of weeks off to hone their games for the 2019 season so will be starting afresh.

-The weather this week looks fair so we can expect a winning score of around 25-under-par.
-Last year Justin Thomas won at 22-under, with Hideki Matsuyama in second.

-The GM Tipster had another great year in 2017, ending the year over 420 points up after picking 11 winners.
+The weather this week looks fair but there may be some windy days which could make scoring difficult.
+Last year Dustin Johnson blew the field away winning by eight strokes over Jon Rahm.

 Sentry Tournament Of Champions Golf Betting Tips Advised Bets